-As someone who spends a lot of time preparing for disasters by building up stockpiles of food and learning survival skills, I would be remiss not to also work on protecting my home.
+As someone who spends a lot of time preparing for disasters by building up a food stockpile and learning survival skills, I would be remiss not to also work on protecting my home.

-After all, those stockpiles of food aren’t going to do me any good if looters can just enter my home and steal them!
+After all, those food stockpiles don’t do me any good if looters can just enter my home and steal them!

 A lot of people think home security involves getting a firearm.
 Yes, firearms are almost always a critical component of home defense.

-However, it is only a small part of the planning and prep which needs to be done to ensure your family and property remain safe.
+However, it is only a small part of the planning and prep that needs to be done to ensure your family and property remain safe.

 Part 1: Understanding Burglars

-If you want to protect your home from burglars, you first need to dispel a lot of the myths that we have about criminals.
+If you want to protect your home from burglars, you first need to dispel many of the myths we have about criminals.

 Contrary to what those crime TV series show you, most burglars do not look like the boogeyman.
 Nor do they hit in the middle of the night.